Having good oral health is important.

 Your teeth should rarely, if ever, have a gritty texture.
 This is most likely to occur behind the teeth and other hard-to-reach places of the mouth.

 Ensure that each and every part of your teeth is being properly brushed to avoid this grittiness.
 Failure to do so can cause easy-to-remove plaque to harden into a harder, more visible, and more permanent form of plaque.
 This is known as tartar.

 Tartar can and should only be removed by a dental professional with special tools.
 Tartar must be removed.
 Otherwise, it can lead to gum disease if left too long.

 It’s not uncommon to experience a very slight case of tooth sensitivity from time to time.
 But ongoing, severe, persistent, and/or worsening cases of tooth sensitivity are a definite concern.
 Thus, these cases should be brought up to a dentist as soon as possible.

 The problem with tooth sensitivity, besides its ability to cause oral pain when eating sweet, very cold, or hot foods and beverages, is the fact that tooth sensitivity occurs due to deteriorated enamel.
 When enamel is damaged, this exposes the nerves of the teeth causing sharp pain.
 But it’s not just pain that’s an issue.
 This can lead to cavities and other issues in the mouth.
 For that reason, a dentist may recommend a tooth sensitivity treatment or toothpaste.

-To better your oral health, make sure to get your teeth checked.
+To improve your oral health, make sure to get your teeth checked.
 We at Hawaii Family Dental recommend our patients to visit us at least twice a year for their biannual dental checkup and teeth cleaning.
 We create personalized treatment plans for our patients that will help them achieve good oral health.